 (i) In August 2008, the Company has issued a financial bond totaling RMB 15 billion.
 The bond is named as "Financial Bond of the Industrial Bank Co., Ltd., 2008 (first tranche)".
 The financial bond comprised the following bonds: a financial bond totaling RMB 5.655 billion with a maturity of 3 years at yearly interest rate of 5.32% which refers to as "08 IB 01"; a financial bond totaling RMB 5.265 billion with a maturity of 3 years at floating interest rate, which refers to as "08 IB 02.
 The benchmark rate is the PBOC one-year fixed deposit rate at the issuance date and the repricing date with the basic interest margin is 1.05%; and a financial bond totaling RMB 4.08 billion with a maturity of 5 years at floating interest rate, which refers to as "08 IB 03.
-The benchmark rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the benchmark rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the basic interest margin is 1.25%;
+The benchmark rate is the PBOC one-year fixed deposit rate at the basic interest rate is the PBOC one-year fixed deposit rate at the benchmark rate is the PBOC one-year fixed deposit rate at the benchmark rate is the PBOC one-year fixed deposit rate at the basic interest rate, which refers to as "08 IB 03.
+The benchmark rate is the PBOC one-year fixed deposit rate at the basic interest margin is 1.25%;